 After Nissen Surgery

 Up to 90% of GERD patients have found that complete resolution of their symptoms is possible with this procedure.
 Another benefit of this surgery is that it is considered to be less expensive for many patients when compared to the cost of treating the condition with medication over a lifetime.
 Side effects are minimal and may include a feeling of being full or not being able to belch or vomit.
-Expert Surgical offers the Nissen Fundoplication procedure along with a full suite of bariatric surgery options.
+The Bariatric Experts offers the Nissen Fundoplication procedure along with a full suite of bariatric surgery options.